ufabc-bcc/srbench-competition-2023-track-1-sarma/src/README.md

 # Execution instructions

-1. Position inside the root directory of the unpacked repository.
-The (sub)directories at this level are: instances/, paper/, results/ and rils/.
+1. Position inside the src/ directory.
+The directories at this level are: instances/ and rils/.
 Directory instances/ holds datasets that are previously rounded to 9 decimals and saved in the tab separated .txt files.

 2. Call run_all.cmd or run_all.sh script depending on whether you use Windows or Linux.